Killmonger3432/Basketballproj/README.md

-# Kumarans project
+# Basketball game
- Basketball game
+Created using pygame and a tkinter gui.
+Download all images from the two folders.